dilipsingh1306/openshift-sep-2021/Day2/3NodeK8sClusterSetup/README.md

 You may have to replace jegan(non-admin user) with your non-admin user.

 ### Configure Docker Engine to use systemd driver in Master and Worker Nodes
-You may not have /etc/docker folder by now, hence you may issue the below command
+You may not have /etc/docker folder by now, hence you need to issue the below command
 ```
 sudo systemctl enable docker && sudo systemctl start docker
 ```